anjanphys/anjanphys.github.io/_pages/about.md

 ---

 Since August 2022, I am a Ph.D. student at the Department of Physics, Indian Institute of Technology, Kharagpur, India.
-I work in Gravitational Physics under the supervision of [Prof. Sayan Kar](https://inspirehep.net/authors/1003662?ui-citation-summary=true).
+I work under the supervision of [Prof. Sayan Kar](https://inspirehep.net/authors/1003662?ui-citation-summary=true).

 The focus of my current research is in the field of Gravity, where one searches for